kubernetes/enhancements/keps/sig-scheduling/4247-queueinghint/README.md

-So, in other words, when one of PreFilter and Reserve plugins return unschedulable, the plugin would be the only one registered in the unschedulable plugins of the Pod, and the Pod will stay in the unschedulable Pod pool until the plugin return `Queueue` in QueueingHint.
+So, in other words, when one of PreFilter and Reserve plugins return unschedulable, the plugin would be the only one registered in the unschedulable plugins of the Pod, and the Pod will stay in the unschedulable Pod pool until the plugin return `Queue` in QueueingHint.

 Meaning, PreFilter and Reserve plugins don't need to return `Blocked`.